 Despite having received much less attention in data papers, mutualistic interactions between animals and plants are a cornerstone of terrestrial ecosystems.
 Almost 94% of all plants in neotropical communities are pollinated by animals (Ollerton et al. 2011), while 70–94% have their seeds dispersed by vertebrates (Jordano 2013).
 Bats are especially important in this context, as they represent the second largest group of seed dispersers in the Neotropics, after birds (Muscarella and Fleming 2007).
 In addition, even though insects pollinate most flowering plants, bats are also the second largest group of pollinating vertebrates since they pollinate about 2% of extant plant genera (Fleming et al. 2009).
-Bat-plant interactions therefore generate essential ecosystem services, such as the pollination of economically important plants and the dispersal of seeds from pioneer plants that are key to habitat maintenance and regeneration (Kunz et al. 2011).
+Bat-plant interactions therefore generate vital ecosystem services, such as the pollination of economically important plants and the dispersal of seeds from pioneer plants that are key to habitat maintenance and regeneration (Kunz et al. 2011).
 Interactions between frugivorous vertebrates and fruit-bearing plants were the focus of only one data paper so far (Bello et al. 2017).

 In the present data paper, we have also compiled information on plant-animal interactions by focusing on frugivorous and nectarivorous bats and their food-plants.
 Other compilations with similar scope have been made in previous studies (Almeida and Mikich 2018), but none had been made publicly available in a curated database so far.
 We have put together a georeferenced database with 2,571 interaction records of frugivory and nectarivory between 93 bat species and 501 plant species.
 The data came from 169 studies covering 200 locations in 16 countries and spans the entire Neotropical region (Figure 1).
 The database compiled by Geiselman et al. (2004) was used as a starting point and was filtered, revised, and updated.
 We added mainly new literature, especially from South America.
 After this update, NeoBat Interactions is so far the most extensive bat-plant interaction database both in geographic and taxonomic terms.
 Most sampling sites are georeferenced with high accuracy.
 It is important to note that our database was compiled from trophic interactions.
 Only part of the original studies investigated the outcome of those interactions, either mutualistic or antagonistic.
 Therefore, we cannot state for sure that these interactions between bats and plants result in true seed dispersal or pollination in each case recorded.